c0d3Gems/crawlr/README.txt

     the structure in the crawler.h header file. (actual link following not implemented just yet, but will come soon.)

+How to install:

+    1. Simply download this repo / clone it.

+    2. Run sh setup.sh as root.
+(On Debian & Ubuntu.
+Not tested on other distros).

+    3. Build by running 'make'

+How to run:

+    1. Simply run 'make r' or './crawler' for basic run

+    2. If you want to do some memory leaking testing with valgrind, use 'make v' or 'valgrind ./crawler'

+    3. Check the new generated file if it has the article you were intending for crawlr to download.

 Implemented stuff: